 I attended Fraser High School in Fraser MI.
-I graduate Cum Lauda and with many honor cords.
+I graduate Cum Laude in 2015.
 At Fraser, I was involved with NHS, NTHS, Student Council, and HOSA.
 While in high school I took many AP Classes and enjoyed learning.
 I was very lucky to have attended an amazing high school that really set me up for success.

 HOSA and being a Student Athletic Trainer was a huge part of my high school experience.
 I was blessed to have great, intelligent mentors that helped me discover medicine is the career path for me.
 Once I discovered I loved Sports Medicine, I ran with it.
 My junior year I decided to compete at my regional competition.
 I practiced and studied a lot and ended up winning the gold medal.
 Now it got hard because I was heading to the state competition.
 I had two months to learn everything I could.
 I was pretty nervous when I got to the competition and I tried my hardest.
 I was completely shocked when they called my name for the gold medalist.
 I was a State Gold Medalist, this is something I had only dreamed of.
 I then got the opportunity to go to Orlando, Florida to compete nationally.
 Unfortunately, I didn’t place but it was a life-changing experience.
 My senior year I was the regional gold medalist again and I was a state finalist.
 I also got to travel to Anaheim, California to attend the national competition to represent my HOSA chapter.